 Is Oahu Big Enough To Prevent Island Fever?

-Maui is one of the most common islands where island fever occurs because it's a smaller island.
+Maui and Kauai are one of the most common islands where island fever occurs because it’s a smaller island.

 Symptoms Of Island Fever?

-There are many stages of island fever, which include sadness, irritation, impatience, and even depression in severe cases.
-Suicidal thoughts can also develop if the feelings become too severe and dominate the individual's mind.
+The stages of island fever include sadness, irritation, impatience, and even depression in severe cases.
+Suicidal thoughts can also develop if the feelings become too severe and dominate the individual’s mind.
 The feelings may settle once the individual goes through each stage.